moshix/UnixNJE/README.md

 This NJE repo is is the third incarnation of the Hebrew University of Jersualem NJE protocol for UNIX and VMS.
+The origianl VMS repo is here: https://github.com/moshix/HUJInje

 In this new version, it's been made to compile cleanly on Linux, BSD (including latest Macos!)